Adorable PUMPKIN PINCUSHION trio you’ll fall in love with

 Make yourself a cute storage space for your pins and needles with this quick tutorial for a pumpkin pincushion!
-This trio pumpkin stack would also make a great home decor for fall.
+In addition to being super practical and easy to sew, this trio pumpkin stack would also make a great home décor for fall.

 You, guys!
 I’m in total love with this super cute pumpkin pincushion!
 I wanted to make this trio pumpkin pincushion pattern so I can have a large pincushion available for my pins.
 I have tons of pins and I like to keep them handy, all in one place!